some0necoding/pwman/README.md

 ## Basic Overview

-Pwman (pronounced *pi-double-u-man*) is a security-focused command line password manager coded in C.
-Its simpler purpose is to store user's accounts along with passwords in encrypted format, in order to improve user's security.
+Pwman (pronounced *pi-double-u-man*) is a command line password manager written in C. Its simpler purpose is to store user's accounts and passwords in encrypted format, in order to improve user's security.
 The use of a password manager makes it possible for the user to adopt a different password for every account he has, so that if one account gets exploited the others remain safe.

 ## Features
-- AEAD encryption
+- GPG encryption
 - Plaintext handled only in RAM
 - Secure input for passwords
 - CLI == faster